 Park management activities

 Border Ranges National Park has management strategies in place to protect and conserve the values of this park.
-Visit the OEH website for detailed park and fire management documents.
+Visit the detailed park and fire management documents.
 Here is just some of the work we’re doing to conserve these values:

 The World Heritage-listed wilderness in Border Ranges National Park houses a wealth of unique fauna.
 Maintaining biodiversity within the park is a continuing priority for NPWS, so efforts to support threatened species are ongoing.
 These efforts include regular surveying and monitoring, pest management strategies, initiatives to boost key populations, fire management implementation, staff training and continuing bush regeneration programs.